-1. DESCRIPTION OF TRANSCANADA'S BUSINESS
+1. DESCRIPTION OF TCPL'S BUSINESS

-TransCanada Corporation (TransCanada or the Company) is a leading North American energy infrastructure company which operates in three business segments, Natural Gas Pipelines, Liquids Pipelines and Energy, each of which offers different products and services.
+TransCanada PipeLines Limited (TCPL or the Company) is a leading North American energy infrastructure company which operates in three business segments, Natural Gas Pipelines, Liquids Pipelines and Energy, each of which offers different products and services.
+The Company is a wholly owned subsidiary of TransCanada Corporation (TransCanada).